sjahu/sjahu.github.io/blog/_posts/2026-09-12-toronto-dss-atlas-crane.md

 {% endfigure %}

 {% figure /assets/images/blog/2026-09-12/atlas-crane-plaque.jpg %}
-Photo creds: me, 2026-09-12.
 This plaque attributes the design of the crane to J. H. Jones, one-time Harbour Commission Chief Engineer.
 {% endfigure %}